 Countries: Australia, England, France, South Africa

-However, it should be noted that the company insists that it isn’t marketed in the U.S. as a hangover cure, but rather an “energy support supplement.”
-Either way, both uses will allow us to actually get out of bed the next morning, so we’ll give it a try.
+However, it should be noted that the company insists that it isn’t marketed in the U.S. as a hangover cure but rather as an “energy support supplement.”
+Either way, it’ll allow us to actually get out of bed the next morning, so we’ll give it a try.

-The proof: Honestly, there really is no proof that this sugary, orange drink from our Scottish friends will do anything to cure your hangover.
+The proof: Honestly, there isn’t any proof that this sugary, orange drink from our Scottish friends will do anything to cure your hangover.
 But does that stop thousands of young Scots from chugging it and even making sausage with it the next morning as their headache rages on?
 Nope.
-Unlike what the bright orange color might lead you to expect, the drink supposedly tastes somewhat “bubble gum-y” and is a fridge staple in most homes.
+Unlike what the bright orange color might lead you to expect, the drink supposedly tastes somewhat “bubble gum-y,” and it’s a fridge staple in most homes.

-The proof: Bacon lovers, rejoice!
+The proof: Bacon lovers, rejoice.
 Researchers from Newcastle University in the United Kingdom found that a good old greasy bacon sandwich can actually help your hangover fade faster.
 The reasoning?
-“Bread is high in carbohydrates and bacon is full of protein, which breaks down into amino acids,” Erin Roberts of Newcastle University said.
+“Bread is high in carbohydrates, and bacon is full of protein, which breaks down into amino acids,” Erin Roberts of Newcastle University said.
 “Your body needs these amino acids, so eating them will make you feel good.”
-This explanation is a bit simplistic, but let’s be real: Who’s going to turn down a bacon sammie?
+This explanation is a bit simplistic, but let’s be real: Who is going to turn down a bacon sammie?

 The proof: If you’re not on a macrobiotic diet and haven’t lived in Japan, then you probably don’t recognize these shriveled little plums—but your body might thank you for this discovery.
 Umeboshi plums are pickled, sour-tasting plums that have powerful alkaline qualities, as well as antibiotic and antiseptic abilities.
 In Japan, they’ve been used for thousands of years to help with everything from liver function, detoxification, and even skin conditions, like eczema.